 Facebook Privacy & Security Guide: Everything You Need to Know [Updated]

-The complete guide to Facebook security, so you can master your profile’s safety
+The complete guide to Facebook security, so you can master your profile safe and secure

-The problems appear when the distinction between public and private space become blurred.
-Without a clear understanding of our security and privacy settings, we may end up victims to identity theft, phishing attacks or other malicious actions.
+Almost everyone has a Facebook account, but the problems occur when the distinction between public and private space become blurred.
+Without a clear understanding of our security and privacy settings, we easily may end up victims to identity theft, phishing attacks or other malicious actions.

-Here’s how to tweak your Facebook’s account Security Settings
+Here’s how to keep your Facebook account secure

 Start by accessing your Facebook account settings.